Brad-Smith-90/Pro-README-Gen/README.md

 ## Usage
 Follow the prompts to enter your project details.
 The prompts include sections for the project title, description, installation instructions, usage information, contribution guidelines, test instructions, license selection, and contact information.
-Review your responses, and if needed, go back to edit any section before generating the final README.
-After confirming your inputs, the tool generates a `README.md` file in the current directory, formatted with the information you provided.
-A well-crafted README is essential for any project, as it serves as the first point of contact for users, contributors, and other developers.
+Please look over your responses, and if needed, go back to edit any section before generating the final README.
+After confirming your inputs, the tool generates a `README.md` file in the current directory, formatted with your provided information.
+A well-crafted README is essential for any project, as it is the first point of contact for users, contributors, and other developers.
  The professional README Generator ensures that your README is informative, professional, and aligned with best practices, saving you time and helping you present your project in the best possible light.

 ## License